Care to make a contribution? Email UCSDScoopMe@gmail.com and I'll update this site with new suggestions and any kudos I come across over time.

 Can smart collars detect cat cancer risk?
 A common cause and result of many diseases, including diabetes and cancer, is disruption of daily rhythms.
 Can pet ailments be identified early with pet wearables, like smart collars?
 If so, what are the implications for pet health, differences by pedigree, and implications for human medicine?

 Are cats a net health gain?
-Cats have been shown to lower cardiovascular disease risk by reducing stress through contact, petting, etc. However, they can also increase sleep disruption and so may contribute to other long-term health risks.
+Cats have been shown to lower cardiovascular disease risk by reducing stress through contact, petting, etc. However, they can also increase sleep disruption, be vectors for mess or parasites, etc, and so may contribute to other long-term health risks.
 A community research project collecting biometrics, wearable data, and or self-report from cat owners could help to create a real-life map of cat impacts on health for different demographics.
 Combined with the "smart collar" concept, one might even imagine identifying "felotypes" that best predict different levels of sleep disruption, stress reduction, etc.

 What are the real academic fields?
 Academics, scientists, and scholars of all stripes tend to find differences from others' work to identify themselves.
 But not all specialties are equally different.
 One way to map similarities would be to analyze word usage (in UCSD faculty web sites, in journals, etc.) and create network models to answer questions like: how many clusters are there, really?
 How distant or even distinguishable are different fields and subfields?
 Are there elemental dimensions along which fields fall, like more or less quantified, more or less social, or is there more going on than we intuit?